-Though acupuncture is only now becoming widely used in the west, its clinical use in China spans back more than two-thousand years.
-Due to its long history, acupuncture has undergone significant refinement, enabling it to be become precise and more clinically relevant than ever.
-Over the years, techniques have been passed down from one generation to the next through written texts, and by word of mouth, documenting the details of how to treat specific diseases.
-The depth of work held within Chinese medicine makes nearly any other system of medicine in the world small in comparison, and as acupuncture continues to evolve through its blossoming in the west, we can substantiate many of its teachings through western clinical trials.
+Though acupuncture is only now becoming widely used in the West, its clinical use in China spans back two-thousand years.
+Over the years, techniques have been passed down from one generation to the next through written texts and word of mouth, documenting the details of how to treat specific diseases.
+The depth of work held in Chinese medicine makes nearly any other system of medicine in the world appear small in comparison.
+As acupuncture continues to evolve through its blossoming in the west, it becomes more precise and clinically relevant with each passing year.